 Homework that is not well-designed can destroy parent-children relationships.
 When homework is busywork or not productive, it creates an internal battle for parents.

 Another problem is the way schools assign grades based on assignments.
-Students may be helped by tutors or parents and therefore submit error-free works.
+Students may be helped by tutors or online helpers who can do my homework for me and therefore submit error-free assignments.
 This won’t give adequate and useful feedback as students may not do well if not assisted by tutors or parents.

 How Much Homework is Too Much?